JeffersonLab/halla_molpol_sim/README.md

 15: Dipole exit, square plane placed just past the titanium dipole exit windows.

 100+: Series of flux planes in the dipole which can be essential in understanding how the electron envelope moves through the dipole.

+## ROOT File Output

+Results of the simulation are stored in a root file.
+Details on the data structure of this file can be found in [variables.md](https://github.com/JeffersonLab/halla_molpol_sim/blob/master/variables.md)